ikmb/iptoolkit/library/README.md

 ![IKMB_LOGO](/Media/IKMB_LOGO.png)
-# The immunopeptidomic toolkit library, IPTK #
+# The immunopeptidomic toolkit library, IPTKL #

 ### Introduction and Project Aim ###
 <p>IPTK is a Pythonic library specialized in the analysis of HLA-peptidomes identified through an Immunopeptiomics pipeline.